 Job boards, by tradition, provide a platform on which recruiters pay to advertise their vacancies, then wait in anticipation for applications to flood through to designated in-boxes.
 There is nothing particularly deliberate about the service, and its reactivity is both a strength and weakness.

-However, in the current climate there is little room for limitations, so while reduced-cost recruitment solutions will continue to feature in most recruiters’ budgets, technological development dictates that unless job boards embrace more innovative strategies, they could see their status stifled by the sophistication of integrated products such as applicant tracking systems (ATS), CV parsing and the prospects of disintermediation.
+However, in the current climate there is little room for limitations, so while reduced-cost recruitment solutions will continue to feature in most recruiters’ budgets, technological development dictates that unless job boards embrace more innovative strategies, they could see their status stifled by the sophistication of integrated products such as applicant tracking systems (ATS), CV parsing and the prospects of mediation.

 Reactivity is History.
 Witness the Rise of Integrated, Proactive Engagement